mattmakai/fullstackpython.com/content/pages/examples/flask/flask-cli-with-appcontext.markdown

 sortorder: 500021006
 toc: False
 sidebartitle: flask.cli with_appcontext
-meta: Python example code for the with_appcontext function from the flask.cli module of the Flask project.
+meta: Python example code for the with_appcontext callable from the flask.cli module of the Flask project.

-with_appcontext is a function within the flask.cli module of the Flask project.
+with_appcontext is a callable within the flask.cli module of the Flask project.

 ## Example 1 from FlaskBB